 Read the Series “Corruption at the National Labor Relations Board” to see how John won his lawsuit against corrupt NLRB government executives.

 An American Writer

-Johnny believes the U.S. needs anti-retaliation laws that make the consequences of willful retaliation by government officials, including politicians, so severe that no one in government is willing to risk it.
+John believes the U.S. needs anti-retaliation laws that make the consequences of willful retaliation by government officials, including politicians, so severe that no one in government is willing to risk it.
 Only then will citizens have an open government that is free from the perils of corrupt federal bureaucrats that destroy people’s lives.

 Capitol Hellway Media Company LLC

 Incentivised by the tax cuts signed by President Trump in 2017, John decided to peek outside of retirement and create a media company.
 In 2017, the Capitol Hellway Media Company was formed as a Florida Domestic Limited-Liability Company.